Flag Denmark

 Getting to know the customs and traditions of Denmark makes integrating a smoother ride:

 • Equality and Respect: In Denmark, treating everyone the same is key.
-This belief is evident in how they work together and talk to each other.
+This belief is evident in how they collaborate and communicate with each other.

 b.
 Danish Language Learning